LimHyungTae/rosbag2kitti-parser/README.md

 ## ViViD++ Dataset

 The timestamps of the ground truths are in consistent.
-* campus_day2: GT uses local timestamp, which matchs to the point cloud msg time, i.e. there's no time offset.
+* `campus_day2`: GT uses local timestamp, which matchs to the point cloud msg time, i.e. there's no time offset.
-* city_day2: GT uses rosbag timestamp, but the message is not in the rosbag.
-So, we need to use the time offset (see `vivid_plusplus_city_day2_time_anaylses.ods`).
+* `city_day2`: GT uses rosbag timestamp, but the message is not in the rosbag.
+So, we need to use the time offset
+  * See `vivid_plusplus_city_day2_time_anaylses.ods`.
+I sampled the five recent timestamps, and do average to get the time offset.

 ## Newer College Dataset

 TBU

 ## Kimera-Multi Dataset

 TBU